Consigned Aid Brazil: Is Loan Worth It?

 Does taking the consignment mean running the risk of starvation?
 It depends on how much the person needs the money to feed themselves.
 The loan is limited to 40% of Auxílio Brasil (R$ 160).
 You need to see if the remaining 60% is enough.

 What the person cannot do is take the money to make new debts.
-The idea is that, if there is a need, it is to pay off previous commitments, says the expert.
+The idea is that, if the need arises, it is to pay off previous commitments, says the expert.

 What to do to not sink into debt?
 The specialist in human development and finance Tamirys Machado says that, before the release of credit, what should be encouraged is financial education, so that the money can be used in the best possible way.